openssl/openssl/doc/designs/quic-design/quic-api.md

  *
  * If the QUIC connection SSL object is configured in blocking mode, this
  * function will block unless the SSL_ACCEPT_STREAM_NO_BLOCK flag is passed.
+ *
+ * This function returns NULL if the effective incoming stream reject policy is
+ * `REJECT`.
  */
 #define SSL_ACCEPT_STREAM_NO_BLOCK      1